 You see, the biggest problem with Aria isn't that she got stupid hair, or that she got a bad personality, or that she's totally forgettable.
 It's that she's generic, and more than generic, bland.
 Aria is supposed to fit into the ever popular "Tsundere" character type (for Japanese anime harems, it's a must have).
 She's even voiced by the talented Rie Kugiyama, who is known for doing an excellent job with those kinds of characters.
 However, the fact is, she's bland, as I said.
 Her reactions, motivations, and emotions never go above the lowest common denominator line, and she is, quite frankly, a weak character.
 If she had a regular haircut (and color) and only used one gun, you wouldn't even remember her character two weeks after you saw it.
 Everything about her, down to the very last aspect, feels "watered-down," except for her obnoxiousness.
 I honestly want to be done here, so I'm not going to get into this to deeply.
 If everything you've seen and heard about her character already didn't convince you of her lack of quality as a character, you'll just have to watch the show and find out for yourself (which I can't recommend).

-Anime Rating: 1/10 Aria the Scarlet Ammo is a downright terrible show.
-It is quite worthy of the "1" rating, as the only thing that comes close to being a redeeming point, the sound, is not quite redeeming enough.
-You see, at first even I thought that this rating was a little too harsh.
-But when I think about it, it isn't.
-I would have easily given this show a 2 if it had something, anything, to appease fans of some genre.
+Overall: Aria the Scarlet Ammo is a downright terrible show.
+The only thing that comes close to being a redeeming point, the sound, just isn't redeeming enough.
+I would have loved to say there was something, anything, to appease fans of some genre.
 But there's really nothing.
 The comedy isn't funny, the fanservice is almost non-existent (not that a lot of it could save any show, really), and the action is so unbelievable it's near impossible to get into it.
 The only person I would recommend this to would be either a slightly older child who has entered puberty a little too soon, or a very, very immature teen.
 Avoid.

 Any suggestions/requests for my next reviews?
 Post a comment!